wp-plugins/exchange-rate-table/readme.txt

 = How frequently are the values updated? =
 The table values are updated once a day 8am GMT from central bank and financial institution sources.

+= Can I paste the exchange rate table into a post ? = Yes, javascript code is available directly from [fx-rate.net](http://fx-rate.net/).
+You have to paste the javascript into the post in HTML mode.

 = Is there support  ? =
 Further support is available at [fx-rate.net/support](http://fx-rate.net/wordpress-exchange-rate-plugin/)